RoshanGunarathna/sound-cloud-player-flutter/README.md

 # SoundCloud Flutter App

-A feature-rich Flutter application that allows you to stream and play any public SoundCloud tracks with a fully customizable user interface.
+A Flutter application that allows you to stream and play any public SoundCloud tracks with a fully customizable user interface.

 ## 📱 Screenshots